 Work for a Production Company or Television Network

 This is perhaps one of the most common and most sought-after positions for a video editor to look to secure.

 Here you’ll be employed on a full-time basis (but that may still involve a lot of home working if that’s what you are after) and will be trusted to sit down with a TV program’s producers and directors to cut and edit the content that will then air.

 The pride and accomplishment you’ll feel when you first see your name on the screen will almost certainly leave you beaming for days.

-Here you’ll get a credit that will help to boost your profile and your resume.
+Here you’ll get a credit that will help to boost your profile and your video editor resume.

 It should be noted that, as a starting point, the salaries in these positions aren’t as high as you might imagine, but the work can be varied, and the possibility of advancement is high, especially if you are good at your job.